andrewsalij/BerreMueller/README.md

 # Installation

-This repository is on PyPi and can be instaleld via
+This repository is on PyPi and can be installed via

 ```bash
 pip install berremueller